Princess Tomato in the Salad Kingdom

 Princess Tomato in the Salad Kingdom (サラダの国のトマト姫, Sarada no Kuni no Tomato Hime) is a video game by Hudson Soft originally released in 1984 for the NEC PC-8801, NEC PC-6001, FM-7 and MSX Japanese home computers.

 It was ported on May 27, 1988, to the Famicom, and February 8, 1991 for the Nintendo Entertainment System in North America.
 It was also released on the Wii's Virtual Console in Japan on January 19, 2010, and in North America on February 8.
+Further Japanese Virtual Console releases followed on September 9, 2012 for the Nintendo 3DS, and on May 14, 2014 for the Wii U.

 The characters are primarily cartoon-like anthropomorphic fruits and vegetables, though the game does contain some human characters, including Princess Tomato's sister, Lisa, and the villainous Farmies.